aalfons/perryExamples/README.md

 perryExamples
 =============

-Examples for integrating package perry for prediction error estimation.
+Examples for integrating package perry for prediction error estimation into regression models.